DATASTORE ARCHITECTURE

 datastore configuration reference

-for backend setup.
+for backend setup and the

 The catalog database